Antonio Di Natale: Euro 2012

 In 2012, Di Natale was included in the Italy squad for Euro 2012, under manager Cesare Prandelli, making five appearances throughout the tournament, appearing in every match save the quarter-final against England.
 After coming on as a substitute in the first match against defending champions Spain, on 10 June 2012, he scored the opening goal in a 1–1 draw, curling a right-footed shot past goalkeeper Iker Casillas after receiving a through-ball from Andrea Pirlo; this was the only goal that Spain conceded throughout the entire tournament.
 Italy eventually reached the final of the tournament, which was played on 1 July 2012, at the Olympic Stadium in Kyiv.
 The Italians suffered a 4–0 defeat to Spain, with Di Natale making a substitute appearance during the match.

 Following the tournament, Di Natale retired from international football.
 Although Prandelli called him up for the 2013 FIFA Confederations Cup, Di Natale turned down the offer, as he was exhausted from the regular season and wanted to do well in the next season so that he would be called up to play on the Italian team at the 2014 FIFA World Cup.
 However, he was not called up for that tournament the following summer.
-In total, he scored 11 goals scored in 42 matches for the Azzurri.
+In total, he scored 11 goals in 42 matches for the Azzurri.

 Style of play

 A quick, mobile, diminutive and versatile player, gifted with good tactical intelligence, speed, and a lethal eye for goal, Di Natale was capable of playing anywhere along the front line; throughout his career he was deployed in the centre as a lone striker, out wide on the left in an attacking trident, or even in a deeper, creative, supporting role, due to his positional sense, vision and ability to both score and create goals.
 He was mainly known for his pace, control, flair, technical skills and sense of space in the area, as well as his ability to make attacking runs to beat the defensive line and subsequently finish off chances.
-Due to his opportunism, composure in front of goal, and ability to strike the ball well with either foot despite being naturally right-footed, he was able to score from any position on the pitch.
+Due to his opportunism, composure in front of the goal, and ability to strike the ball well with either foot despite being naturally right-footed, he was able to score from any position on the pitch.

 Regarded as one of the best and most prolific Italian forwards of his generation, Di Natale earned the prestigious Serie A Capocannoniere award as Serie A's top goalscorer for the 2009–10 and 2010–11 seasons, also winning the AIC Serie A Italian Footballer of the Year award in 2010.
 In addition to his skill and goalscoring ability, Di Natale also stood out for his leadership, loyalty, work-rate and longevity throughout his career.
 He was also an accurate free-kick and penalty taker.